Stratton-Studios-Org/rly-network-unity-sdk/README.md

 The Rally Protocol Unity SDK, learn more at https://docs.rallyprotocol.com/

+## Folder Structure

+- `src/RallyProtocol.Unity`: The primary Unity project and SDK code
+- `src/RallyProtocol.Unity.Publish`: The Unity publish project for exporting the installer
+- `src/RallyProtocol.Unity.AndroidPlugin`: The Android plugin for the Unity project
+- `src/RallyProtocol.Unity.iOSPlugin`: The iOS plugin for the Unity project
+- `src/RallyProtocol.NET`: The .NET SDK for the Rally Protocol
+- `src/Dependencies`: The dependencies for the .NET SDK project

 ## Getting Started

 1. Setup the API key and network through Window > Rally Protocol > Setup window